dgsasha/qualia-gtk-theme/README.md

 ![Screenshot of the light theme](.github/images/light.png)

 **This repo contains a GTK3 theme, a configuration for Libadwaita, a Firefox theme, and a GNOME Shell theme.
-The Yaru icon, cursor, and sound themes are also included.**
+The Yaru icon, cursor, sound, and GtkSourceView themes are also included.**

 # How to Install